lpbrown999/SS228/Readme.md

 # SmashBot for AA2288 - Decision Making Under Uncertainty
-###### An SSBM Captain Falcon Agent
+###### A Perceptron Q Learning SSBM Captain Falcon Agent

 ### FAQ

 1. **What?**

-    A repo of a reinforcement learning project that is teaching an agent to play Captain Falcon effectively in the video game "Super Smash Brothers Melee".
+    A repo of a reinforcement learning (Perceptron Q learning) that trains an agent to play Captain Falcon effectively in the video game "Super Smash Brothers Melee".

 2. **Why?**

-    We chose this (reinforcement learning for an agent in SSBM) as our final project for AA228: Decision Making under Uncertainty at Stanford University, Fall 2018 (http://web.stanford.edu/class/aa228/).
+    We chose this as our final project for AA228: Decision Making under Uncertainty at Stanford University, Fall 2018 (http://web.stanford.edu/class/aa228/).

 ## Setup Steps - From Smashbot: